Licensure & Copyright

 Full License

 The IAFF FGS Full License is granted only upon the express conditions that the Full Licensee must use the IAFF FGS Program in whole and only for the purpose of survival training.
-This includes, but is not necessarily limited to, preventing the Mayday, being ready for the Mayday, self-survival procedures, self-survival skills, fire fighter’s expectations of command and proper program administration including using specified equipment, props, safety measures and IAFF-Certified FGS Instructors.
+This includes, but is not necessarily limited to, preventing the Mayday, being ready for the Mayday, self-survival procedures, self-survival skills, managing a Mayday, and proper program administration including using specified equipment, props, safety measures and IAFF-Certified FGS Instructors.
 The IAFF FGS Full Licensee shall be permitted to use FGS Assistant Instructors in conjunction with their fire department training and consistent with the IAFF training requirements.
-Any attempt by the Full Licensee to use only a portion of the IAFF FGS Program or to use the IAFF FGS Program without the proper safety measures and certified IAFF FGS Instructors is inconsistent with the scope of this license, and is therefore prohibited.
+Any attempt by the Full Licensee to use only a portion of the IAFF FGS Program or to use the IAFF FGS Program without the proper safety measures and certified IAFF FGS Instructors is inconsistent with the scope of this license and is therefore prohibited.
 The Full Licensee is only authorized to make use of the IAFF FGS Program in accordance with the terms and conditions of the IAFF FGS manual.
-Full Licenses will only be issued to fire departments for the purposes of training members of their own fire department
+Full Licenses will only be issued to fire departments for the purpose of training members of their own fire department

 As a condition of receiving a Full License, an applicant must agree that it will conduct the IAFF Fire Ground Survival Program in accordance with the IAFF’s licensing requirements.
 The full licensee shall: